-DAY 5 AND 6 - SERENGETI NATIONAL PARK
+DAY 5 - SERENGETI NATIONAL PARK

 You'll wake before dawn to take part in a sunrise game drive.
 As the sun sets fire to the savannah, you'll have the best opportunity to see predators in action as they take advantage of the low light and cooler temperatures to look for an early meal.
-It's an ideal time to see lions, leopards, and cheetahs in action as well as the early morning movements of the wildebeest, zebra, and other herbivores.
+It's an ideal time to see lions, leopards, and cheetahs in action, as well as the early morning movements of the wildebeest, zebra, and other herbivores.

 DAY 7 - SERENGETI NATIONAL PARK - NGORONGORO CONSERVATION AREA

-After your breakfast, you'll take a packed lunch and proceed for a day long game drive through the park.
+After your breakfast, you'll take a packed lunch and proceed for a day-long game drive through the park.
 Your driver will pick a route designed to ensure you have the best possible chance of spotting the Big Five and the Wildebeest Migration.

-You'll then overnight within the park.
+You'll then overnight within the conservation area.